As the treasury of the Archdiocese, the Catholic Development Fund (CDF) enables the mission of the church to practically continue.

 The CDF assists in the implementation of the mission of the Church in the Archdiocese of Canberra & Goulburn by:

-- Lending funds on deposit with the CDF to parishes, schools and agencies.
+- Lending funds invested with the CDF to parishes, schools and agencies.

 - Investing uncommitted funds in secure bank products that will provide a reasonable return.